AP GPA Calculator

 How AP GPA Works

 AP GPA uses a grading model where AP classes receive higher point values than regular classes at the same letter grade.
 A common approach is A=5.0 in AP versus A=4.0 in regular classes.
-The same +1.0 pattern is often applied to B, C, and D. F typically remains 0.0 in both systems.
+Many schools also use plus/minus grades, honors weighting, IB weighting, or caps that limit the maximum weighted value.

 This means two students with similar letter grades can have different weighted GPA if one student took more AP classes.
 Weighted GPA is intended to reflect both grade quality and course difficulty.